The-AI-Alliance/microsite-template/GITHUB_PAGES.md

                        "last_version" in _config.yml is extracted (e.g., 1.0.1)
                        and the last digit is incremented.
 -t | --timestamp "T"   Use this timestamp "T", which you'll need to quote on
-                       the command line, because it must be of the form "%Y-%m-%d %H:%M %z".
+                       the command line, because it MUST be of the form "%Y-%m-%d %H:%M %z".
 Without this option, the current system time is used.
 ```